Leonidas-from-XIV/exiv2/README.md

 As discussed in the section on Thread Safety, Exiv2 classes for Exif and IPTC metadata are fully reentrant and require no initialisation or cleanup.

 Adobe's XMPsdk is generally thread-safe, however it has to be initialized and terminated before and after starting any threads to access XMP metadata.
-The Exiv2 library will initialize this if necessary, however it does not terminate XMPsdk.
+The Exiv2 library will initialize this if necessary, however it does not terminate the XMPsdk.

 The Exiv2 command-line and the sample applications call the following at the outset: